 Coffee: Add 1 tbsp. instant coffee

-Blend your flavor mixture of choice in a blender and then slowly add it to the Aquafaba.
-Turn the mixer to the lowest setting and beat just long enough to incorporate the mixture.
-(Don’t overbeat once the milk mixture has been added or it will collapse the aquafaba)!
+- Blend your flavor mixture of choice with the vegan milk in a blender and then slowly add it to the Aquafaba.
+Turn the mixer to the lowest setting and beat for about 10 seconds, just long enough to incorporate the mixture.
+(You can also simply fold the milk in with a spatula.
+Just don’t overbeat once the milk mixture has been added or it will collapse the aquafaba)!

 Your ice cream will set perfectly and easily scoop out of the pan even days later.

 Tip: I like to use these 6 cup sized Snapware containers because the batch fits perfectly and it has an airtight lid so your ice cream doesn't absorb the flavors of the freezer.
 If you don't have a container like this, cover your ice cream with plastic wrap to seal in freshness.